CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 [Requirements and Supported environments](https://docs.appdynamics.com/display/PRO45/Cluster+Agent+Requirements+and+Supported+Environments)

-In this scenario, you only deploy an application in a usual manner, without need to change any of the manifests, and the example is provided in the file below:
+In this scenario, you only deploy an application in a usual manner, without the need to change any of the manifests, and the example is provided in the file below:

 ```
 oc apply -f dotnet-deployment-auto-instr.yml